MyCollagenGlow

 Description

 Vitamin B5, essential for energy production, supports skin and hair health.
-It improves the epidermal barrier function, regulates inflammation, and has been shown to be effective in reducing acne and skin blemishes.
+It improves the epidermal barrier function, regulates inflammation, and has shown effectiveness in reducing acne and skin imperfections.

 Capodice JL.
 Feasibility, tolerability, safety and efficacy of a pantothenic acid based dietary supplement in subjects with mild tomoderate facial acne blemishes.
 J Cosmet Dermatol Sci Appl.
 2012;2:132–5. https://www.scirp.org/html/22372.html